SS Esso Nashville: Salvage and reconstruction

 The stern was brought into an upright position by pumping out water from the engine room and running water into the No. 8 starboard tank.
 The Hatteras Oil Company ran a steam line from their plant on a nearby dock to help pump the engine room dry.
 Two tugboats from the Moran Towing Company were dispatched to the scene to help take Esso Nashvilles stern section to Morehead City, North Carolina.
 She arrived on March 26.
 She left for Baltimore on March 28, and arrived on June 1.

 In Baltimore, Esso Nashville was examined by divers.
 They found twisted torn and steel on the base line of the salvaged portion that would make it difficult to put her into a dry dock.
 An underwater cutting apparatus was used to remove the obstacles.
 The No. 7 and wing cargo tanks were repaired, and large weights were then placed in them to trim the section to an acceptable draft, where she could be safely taken to the dry dock.
 Water was slowly pumped out to avoid disturbing Esso Nashville, resting on the keel blocks.

 A fixed point at the head of the dock was determined after ensuring the hull was in the proper position.
 A new base line of the keel was determined from this point, and the keel blocks were moved accordingly.
 Cradle bars were installed outwards towards the bilge line, and the tanker's dead rise was obtained from her original drawings.
-About two-thirds Esso Nashville had to be prefabricated with the original drawings in sections weighing anywhere between 6 to 8 ST. These were placed on lighters and taken to the yard for erection aboard the tanker.
+About two-thirds Esso Nashville had to be prefabricated with the original drawings in sections weighing anywhere between 6 and 8 ST. These were placed on lighters and taken to the yard for erection aboard the tanker.

 About 300 ft of length, 64 ft of beam, and 34 ft of depth were needed for the forward section.
 Among the things built was a new midships house, bridge deck, boat deck, and navigating bridge.
 New navigation equipment, engine telegraphs, and alarm systems were also installed.
 All internal sections of the hull were welded or riveted.
 Roughly 2,100 ST of steel were used in the reconstruction.

 When the hull was ready for refloating, a second launching ceremony took place.
 It was officiated by the tanker's original sponsor, Mrs. Hermon Sweeney Atchison.
 Esso Nashville was subsequently towed to the outfitting dock, ending her stay in drydock what was "practically like building a new ship."
 She underwent her second round of sea trials and went back into service on March 16, 1943.
 She left for her first convoy of 1943 the next day, chartered by the War Shipping Administration.